arc-archive/raml-docs-method-viewer/README.md

 `parentEndpoint`.
 Though, it will work properly if the parent is not passed.
 Parent is used to display title of the method.

+## Disabling the "try it" button
+You can either set the `noTryit` property to true (or set the `no-tryit` attribute on the element) or send for the `tryit-toggle` custom event with the `state` property set to the detail object.
+The element will listen on `window` object for the event.

 ### Styling
 `<raml-docs-method-viewer>` provides the following custom properties and mixins for styling: